-The following table shows the ratings issued for Suncor by the rating agencies noted herein as of February 23, 2022.
+The following table shows the ratings issued for Suncor by the rating agencies noted herein as of March 6, 2023.
 The credit ratings are not recommendations to purchase, hold or sell the debt securities in as much as such ratings do not comment as to the market price or suitability for a particular investor.
 Any rating may not remain in effect for any given period of time or may be revised or withdrawn entirely at any time by a rating agency in the future if, in its judgment, circumstances so warrant.

-Senior Unsecured (1) Outlook Canadian Commercial Paper Program U.S. Commercial Paper Program Standard & Poor's (S&P) BBB+ Negative A-1 (low) A-2 Dominion Bond Rating Service (DBRS) A (low) Stable R-1 (low) Not rated Moody's Investors Service (Moody's) Baa1 Stable Not rated P-2
+Senior Unsecured Outlook Canadian Commercial Paper Program U.S. Commercial Paper Program S&P Global Ratings (S&P) BBB Negative Not rated A-2 DBRS Morningstar (DBRS) A (low) Stable R-1 (low) Not rated Moody's Investors Service (Moody's) Baa1 Stable Not rated P-2 Fitch Ratings (Fitch) BBB+ Stable Not rated F-1

-(1) The senior unsecured debt of Suncor Energy Ventures Corporation, a wholly owned subsidiary of Suncor, which indirectly owns a 36.74% ownership in the Syncrude joint operation is rated BBB+ (negative) by S&P. Moody's and DBRS do not issue a separate credit rating for Suncor Energy Ventures Corporation.
 S&P credit ratings on long-term debt are on a rating scale that ranges from AAA to D, representing the range of such securities rated from highest to lowest quality.
-A rating of BBB+ by S&P is the fourth highest of 10 categories.
+A rating of BBB by S&P is the fourth highest of 10 categories.
 An obligation rated BBB exhibits adequate protection parameters.
 However, adverse economic conditions or changing circumstances are more likely to weaken the obligor's capacity to meet its financial commitments on the obligation.
 The addition of a plus (+) or minus (-) designation after the rating indicates the relative standing within a particular rating category.
 S&P credit ratings on commercial paper are on a short-term debt rating scale that ranges from A-1 to D, representing the range of such securities rated from highest to lowest quality.
-A Canadian rating by S&P of A-1 (low) is the third highest of eight categories and a U.S. rating of A-2 is the second highest of six categories, indicating a slightly higher susceptibility to the adverse effects of changes in circumstances and economic conditions than obligations in higher categories; the obligor's capacity to meet its financial commitment on the obligation is satisfactory.
+A U.S. rating of A-2 is the second highest of six categories, indicating a slightly higher susceptibility to the adverse effects of changes in circumstances and economic conditions than obligations in higher categories; the obligor's capacity to meet its financial commitment on the obligation is satisfactory.